 The embroidery digitizer must be familiar with the design and understand its complexity during the digitizing process.
 While assigning the stitch types, the embroidery digitizer must consider the fabric type and the “push and pull”.
 Every digitizing job is different and should be approached accordingly.

 The perfect stitching balance is crucial for overall look of the design.
 It helps the design look smooth and even, and it also helps to avoid unnecessary jumps.
 Jumps should be minimal between facial features and other design parts, and the digitizer should strategically place them.
 The stitching balance is essential for the design to look uniform and beautiful.
 An embroidery digitizer must also create a perfect stitching balance, resulting in a stunning embroidery design.

 Distortion is another problem that plagues embroiderers.
-It is so frustrating that many newbies get frustrated with their unbalanced digital designs.
-They either try to fix it by cranking up the hoop tension or glueing down the garment.
+It is so frustrating that many newbies get unbalanced digital designs.
+They either try to fix it by cranking up the hoop tension or gluing down the garment.
 Embroidery digitizers should practice increasing stitch densities.

 Embroidery Digitizer must Analyze the Artwork: